raghavagps/AntiBP3/README.md

 **Threshold:** User should provide a threshold between 0 and 1; by default, 0.5 for GP ABPs, 0.45 for GN ABPs and 0.51 for GV ABPs

 **Window length**: User can choose any pattern length between 8 and 20 in long sequences.
-This option is available for only scanning module.
+This option is available for only protein scan module.

 **e-value:** User is allowed to choose an e-value for Blast search between  0.0001 to 1e-20; by default, 0.01 for GP ABPs, 0.01 for GN ABPs and 0.001 for GV ABPs